deuxcoast/ask-dvc/README.md

    `pip install -r requirements.txt`

-6. Run the migrations necessary to bring the database up to the correct state.
+6. Create and run the migrations necessary to bring the database up to the correct state.

+   `python manage.py makemigrations`
    `python manage.py migrate`

 7. Spin up the development server and get going!

-   `python manage.py runserver`